dmorfe/playbook_orchestration/README.md

 # To install the packages:
     - Linux: sudo pip install xlrd pandas netmiko
-    - Windows(run as administrator): pip -m install xlrd pandas netmiko
+    - Windows(run as administrator): pip install xlrd pandas netmiko

 To install the packages for Windows, open a command prompt as an administator and run the same commomand.
 Make sure you have the lates Python version and PIP has been installed)